USEPA/WNTR/documentation/installation.rst

 **Step 1**: Setup your Python environment

+	Python can be installed on Windows, Linux, and Mac OS X operating systems.
 	WNTR requires Python (2.7, 3.4, or 3.5) along with several Python package dependencies.
 	Python distributions, such as Anaconda, are recommended to manage the Python environment.
 Anaconda can be downloaded from https://www.continuum.io/downloads.